isioma-talabi/AltSchool-Semester3-Assignment/README.md

 ## Technologies Used

 * Vite: A modern build tool for React applications.
-* ReactJS: A JavaScript library for building user interfaces.
+* Vue: A JavaScript framework for building user interfaces.
 * Vanilla CSS: Regular CSS that is written without any pre-processors like SASS or LESS, and without any frameworks or libraries.
 Because it is fun!
 Hahaha.

 ## Deployment

-The application is hosted on Vercel and can be accessed at: [https://altschool-semester2-exams.vercel.app/](https://altschool-semester2-exams.vercel.app/)
+The application is hosted on Vercel and can be accessed at: [https://altschool-semester2-exams.vercel.app/](https://alt-school-semester3-assignment.vercel.app/)